 The Statement of Accounts contains estimated figures that are based on assumptions made by the Council about the future that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.
-The items in the Council's Balance Sheet at 31 March 2014 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Council's Balance Sheet at 31 March 2015 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

-ltem Uncertainties Effect if actual results differ from assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+Item Uncertainties Effect if actual results differ from assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
 See Note 45 for further details.
 The effects on the net pension liability of changes in individual assumptions can be measured.
-For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £39m.
+For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £45.9m.
 However, the assumptions interact in complex ways.
-During 2013/14, the Council's actuaries advised that the net pension liability had increased by £54.6m as a result of estimates being corrected based on experience and decreased by £166.1m attributable to updating of the assumptions - a net impact of £111.5m.
-Arrears At 31 March 2014, the Council had a balance of sundry debtors for £33.1m.
-An impairment of doubtful debts of £15.7m (48%) was considered appropriate.
-However, although this is considered appropriate it is not certain that such an allowance would be sufficient.
-If collection rates were to deteriorate, an additional impairment of doubtful debts would be required to cover some of the £17.4m of sundry debts currently not provided for.
-Business Rates The provision for the back dated element of future appeals is based on assumptions about the likely level of appeals raised against the ratings list in the future.
-The provision stands at £13.6m which is reasonable given available data sources and historic analysis.
-However, further information from Valuation Office Agency (VOA) may lead to a revision of these assumptions and could materially change the required level of provision.
-If more up to date information from the Valuation Office Agency stimulates a reduction to the provision, this will feed into a surplus on the collection fund.
-Estimates will be taken in January 2015 and so such a surplus would be made available for distribution to preceptors in the 2015/16 budget.
-Conversely, an increase in the provision would mean a reduction to available resources in 2015/16.
-Future Funding Like all other local authorities, the Council faces significant uncertainty about the level of funding from Central Government beyond 2015/16.
-In order to ensure that the Council is well placed to deal with the challenge of future funding cuts, various financial controls have been put in place.
-These include robust budget monitoring on a monthly basis to ensure that budget savings are implemented, a clearly formulated medium term financial strategy and business planning process embedded in the organisation, a policy of taking prudent provisions and a riskbased reserves strategy.
+During 2014/15, the Council's actuaries advised that the net pension liability had decreased by £143.0m as a result of estimates being corrected based on experience and increased by £347.9m attributable to updating of the assumptions - a net impact of an increased liability of £204.9m.
+Arrears At 31 March 2015, the Council had a balance for sundry debtors of £40.1m.
+An impairment of doubtful debts of £16.5m (41%) was considered appropriate, however, it is not certain that such an allowance would be sufficient.
+If collection rates were to deteriorate, an additional impairment of doubtful debts would be required to cover some of the £23.6m of sundry debts currently not provided for.